Presenilin-1: Cancer

 In addition to its role in Alzheimer's disease, presenilin-1 also found to be important in cancer.
-A study of broad range gene expression was conducted on human malignant melanoma.
-Researchers classified the malignant melanoma cell lines into two types.
+A study of broad range gene expression was conducted on human melanoma.
+Researchers classified the melanoma cell lines into two types.
 The study showed that presenilin-1 is down regulated in this cell type while it is overexpressed in the other cell type.
 Another study on multidrug resistance (MDR) cell line also reveals a role of presenilin-1 in cancer development.
 Because of the development to the resistance to chemicals, MDR cells become a critical factor on the success of cancer chemotherapy.
 In the study, researchers tried to explore the molecular mechanism by looking into the expression of Notch1 intracellular (N1IC) domain and presenilin 1.
 They found that there is higher level expression of both proteins and a multidrug resistance-associated protein 1 (ABCC1) was also found to be regulated by N1IC, which suggest a mechanism of ABCC1 regulated by presenilin 1 and notch signaling.